-- Criminal Intelligence Section ("the Authorizing Officials").
-The Authorizing Official must assure that the allegation or other information which warranted the inquiry has been recorded in writing.
+- assure that the allegation or other information which warranted the inquiry has been recorded in writing.
 Upon such authorization a notification must be made for final approval by the Deputy Commissioner of Intelligence. - (4) Inquiries shall be completed within 180 days after initiation of the first investigative step.
 The date of the first investigative step is not necessarily the same date as the date on which the first incoming information or allegation was received.
 An extension of time in an inquiry for succeeding 90 day periods may be granted by the Deputy Commissioner of Intelligence.
 Any such request for extension shall be in writing and shall include a statement of the reasons why further investigative steps are warranted when there is no reasonable indication of unlawful activity.
 The action taken on any such request for extension shall also be recorded in writing. - (5) A Preliminary Inquiry shall be subject to a review every 6 months by the Chief of Intelligence, or an appropriate executive of the Intelligence Bureau designated by him, to discuss the status of the Preliminary Inquiry, including, what operational steps should be taken. - (6) A Preliminary Inquiry shall be presumptively limited to a total duration of 18 months.
 This presumptive period of duration may be exceeded in the sole discretion of the Deputy Commissioner of Intelligence, in consultation with the Handschu Committee, where the allegations or information continue to indicate the possibility of unlawful activity and either that some further leads should be lawfully investigated or that there is a legitimate law enforcement purpose to be pursued further.
-When the presumptive period of duration is exceeded all other provisions regarding a Preliminary Inquiry continue to apply. - (7) All lawful investigative techniques, including the use of undercover operations and the development of sources and informants may be used in an an Preliminary Linquiry except: - (a) Mail openings; and, - (b) Eavesdropping and Video Surveillance as those terms are defined in Article 700 of the New York State Criminal Procedure Law. - (86) The following investigative techniques may be used in a Preliminary Inquiry without any prior authorization from a supervisor: - (a) Examination of NYPD indices and files; - (b) Examination of records available to the public and other public sources of information; - (c) Examination of available federal, state and local government records; - (d) Interview of complainant, previously established informants, and other sources of information; - (e) Interview of the potential subject; - (f) Interview of persons who should readily be able to corroborate or deny the truth of the allegation, except this does not include pretext interviews or interviews of a potential subject's employer or coworkers unless the interviewee was the complainant; and
+When the presumptive period of duration is exceeded all other provisions regarding a Preliminary Inquiry continue to apply. - (7) All lawful investigative techniques, including the use of undercover operations and the development of sources and informants may be used in a Preliminary Inquiry except: - (a) Mail openings; and, - (b) Eavesdropping and Video Surveillance as those terms are defined in Article 700 of the New York State Criminal Procedure Law. - (8) The following investigative techniques may be used in a Preliminary Inquiry without any prior authorization from a supervisor: - (a) Examination of NYPD indices and files; - (b) Examination of records available to the public and other public sources of information; - (c) Examination of available federal, state and local government records; - (d) Interview of complainant, previously established informants, and other sources of information; - (e) Interview of the potential subject; - (f) Interview of persons who should readily be able to corroborate or deny the truth of the allegation, except this does not include pretext interviews or interviews of a

-- (g) Physical, photographic or video surveillance of any person, provided that such surveillance does not require a warrant.
-The use of any other lawful investigative technique that is permitted in a Preliminary Inquiry shall meet the requirements and limitations of Part VI and, except in exigent circumstances, requires prior approval by a supervisor. - The use of any other lawful investigative technique that is permitted in a Preliminary Inquiry shall meet the requirements and limitations of Part VII and, except in exigent circumstances, requires prior approval by a supervisor. - (97) Where a Preliminary Inquiry fails to disclose sufficient information to justify an investigation, the NYPD shall terminate the inquiry and make a record of the closing. - (108) All requirements regarding inquiries shall apply to reopened inquiries.
+- potential subject's employer or coworkers unless the interviewee was the complainant; and - (g) Physical, photographic or video surveillance of any person, provided that such surveillance does not require a warrant.

+The use of any other lawful investigative technique that is permitted in a Preliminary Inquiry shall meet the requirements and limitations of Part VII and, except in exigent circumstances, requires prior approval by a supervisor.

+- (9) Where a Preliminary Inquiry fails to disclose sufficient information to justify an investigation, the NYPD shall terminate the inquiry and make a record of the closing. - (10) All requirements regarding inquiries shall apply to reopened inquiries.